pledgcorporate/ecard-doc/docs/plugin/integration.md

 ### Transfer mode

-For the payment by transfer, the merchant can issue a refund by using the endpoint `https://back.ecard.pledg.co/api/purchases/{purchase_uid}/credit_by_transfer POST`, with the desired `amount_cents` in the body
+For the payment by transfer, the merchant can issue a refund by using the endpoint `https://back.ecard.pledg.co/api/purchases/{purchase_uid}/credit_by_transfer POST`, with the desired `amount_cents` in the body.
+This endpoint is protected, i.e. the merchant must use the credentials provided by Pledg to that aim.

 ## Redirection payment